shillingp/atom-lorem/README.md

 To avoid badly formatted HTML, both of these options ignore any `_wrap` options and are always set to `_nowrap`.

-**_fortune[count]:** For when you get sick of nonsensical Latin phrases, this option will insert random fortunes (similar to the Unix fortune program) into the current document.
-The `count` option indicates how many fortunes to insert.
-For example, `lorem_fortune3` will insert three fortunes into the document.
-If the `count` option is not provided, one fortune will be inserted.

 **_html:** Wraps Lorem Ipsum text in `<p></p>` tags so it displays correctly in HTML.
 For options `_p`, `_s`, and `_fortune` each individual paragraph, sentence, or fortune is wrapped.
 For options `_w` and `_link`, the entire collection of